Roland is a brand that comes with a hefty price tag. That leaves me to wonder whether their value can emulate their prices.

 It also has an LCD screen.
 This screen allows you to view all the other applications and parameters you may need to adjust.

 At first, I found the module interface seemingly complicated.
-But I used some practice and tutorial videos until I was able to customize the kit appropriately.
-If you are a beginner, this may be one of the things that will give you some hard-thinking.
+But I found some practice and tutorial videos until I was able to customize the kit appropriately.
+If you are a beginner, this may be one of the things that will give you some creative thinking.

-First, I adjusted different features of the sounds I chose for individual pad trigger.
+First, I adjusted the different sound features.
+I chose an individual pad trigger.

 - Beater type.
-It lets you switch the type of beater you want emulated, like plastic, wood, e.t.c.
+It lets you switch the type of beater you want to be emulated, like plastic, wood, e.t.c.

 - Sound muffling.
-You can use multiple sounds, muffling values available to set a precise tone.
+You can use multiple sounds, muffling values are available to set a precise tone or desired sound.

 - Resonance/Mic position.
 Just like in an acoustic kit, you can change the microphone position.
 This is important in adjusting the way sound resonates with each hit.
 For example, increasing resonance means a higher sustain.

 I also tweaked the reverb settings to customize the general sound.
-In this case, setting up the kit becomes a fun activity.
+In this case, setting up the electronic drum kit becomes a fun activity.
+Working with the sound module also gives you an idea of how sound works when playing or creating music.

 - Hi damp Freq (Hz).
-Hi frequency dampening is great in stimulating warm sounds.
-It reduces the impact of high frequencies in sound, making it sound like a room with a lot of wood, pillow, blankets, and similar things.
+Hi frequency dampening is wonderful in stimulating warm sounds.
+It reduces the impact of high frequencies in the sound, making it sound like a room with a lot of wood, pillow, blankets, and similar things.

 - Hi damp (%).
 This works concerning the overall sound of the kit.